 So I searched the Internet and was very surprised to find that this little catch was readily available.
 A close examination of the old and new shows there are some differences in their shape but not in the way they work or fit.

 The dishwasher concerned here is an AEG Favourit F86050VI.

 I suspect there must be many AEG customers who find it fails and needs to be replaced.
 I got my new catch from AEG Parts & Accessories via the Dishwashers page.
 The actual page from which I selected my part was Detergent Dispensers for AEG Dishwashers.
-The actual part, which I suspect fits many if not all current AEG dishwashers, was a Dishwasher Dosing Device Push Button.
+The actual part was a Dishwasher Dosing Device Push Button.

 In my case the whole order including shipping and VAT came to £6.49.

 I ordered the Rinse Aid Dispenser Catch on 29th December 2014 and it arrived on 2nd January 2015.